 The School for Social Care Research

 The School for Social Care Research (SSCR) is funded by the National Institute for Health and Care Research.
 The University of Birmingham joined the School in 2019.
 The SSCR is a current partnership between 7 centres in social care research in England, The Universities of Birmingham, York, Bristol, Kent and Manchester, Kings College London and the London School of Economics and Political Science.
-SSCR is a key part of the broader adult social care research taking place within the School of Social Policy.
+SSCR is a key part of the broader adult social care research taking place within the School of Social Policy and Society.

 The University of Birmingham’s social care researchers will join the School to help shape its strategy and undertake ground-breaking research to improve practice.